avramandrei/histnero/README.md

 ## Loading

+The HistNERo dataset is available in the `data` directory as three json files (i.e. for train, valid and test).

-To load the dataset, simply install the `datasets` library and run:
+Alternatively, you can load the dataset by simply installing the `datasets` library and then running:

 ```Python
 from datasets import load_dataset